Morse complexes and multiplicative structures: Orientations

 \end{prop}

+Note the difference between Definition \ref{multiplicity} and Proposition \ref{or-I(T)}: the breaking of orbits takes place just below (resp. above) the considered multi-intersection in the first (resp. second) case.
+In the latter, $H$ contributes to the differential $\p^+$ of the chain that $I(T, x_1, ..., x_d)$ represents in the complex $C^+_*$.\\

-\proof It consists of a generalization to fiber product of the sign given in the case of a product by Proposition \ref{pro-ori}.
-Note that the sign we are interested in is invariant by sliding the edges (compare the transition move on Figure \ref{Figure4}) as long as they remain to the left of $e$.
+\proof It consists of a generalization to fiber products of the sign given in the case of a product by Proposition \ref{pro-ori}.
+A codimension-one stratum remains so through fiber products of transverse mappings and transverse intersections.

+Note that the sign we are interested in is invariant by sliding the edges (see the \emph{transition} move on Figure \ref{Figure4}) as long as the edges to the left of the leftmost complete path (that is, from the root to a leaf) which contains $e$ are not involved.

-After a well-chosen sequence of transitions, $T$ has the following form: $T(v_1)=T_\al\vee T_\beta$.
+After a well-chosen sequence of such transitions, $T$ has the following form: $T(v_1)=T_\al\mathop{\vee}\limits_{v_1} T_\beta$.
 Here, $v_1$ is the first interior vertex above the root of $T$ and $T(v_1)$ stands for the union of edges above $v_1$; the $\vee$ means the bouquet; $T_\al$ is a tree with $j$ leaves and the edge root of $T_\beta$ is $e$.
-In that case, the multi-intersection becomes a basic fiber product and its left factor has a dimension equal to $\dim I_{T_\al} +1$.
-By the dimension formula (\ref{dimension}), this is the desired $\ep$.
+In that case, the multi-intersection becomes a usual---not iterated---fiber product and its left factor has a dimension equal to $\dim I(T_\al, x_1, ...,x_j)+1$.
+The dimension formula (\ref{dimension}) and Proposition \ref{pro-ori} yield the desired sign.\bull